Matsuri247/MSFN-for-Spectral-Super-Resolution/README.md

 The code implementation of paper "Multi-stage Spatial-Spectral Fusion Network for Spectral Super-Resolution".

 # Data Preparation
 You can find NTIRE2022 dataset from ([here](https://github.com/caiyuanhao1998/MST-plus-plus)).
-Make sure you place the dataset as the following form:
+Make sure you place the dataset as the following form (similar for NTIRE2020 dataset, too):

 ```
 |--MSFN